Salmonella enterica: Nomenclature

+Subspecies S. e. arizonae, named after the state of Arizona, is most commonly found in cold-blooded animals (especially snakes), but can also infect turkey, sheep, and humans.
+It is endemic in southwestern United States.
+The similar S. e. subsp. diarizonae also infects snakes and occasionally humans.

 Pathogenesis

 Secreted proteins are of major importance for the pathogenesis of infectious diseases caused by S. enterica.
 A remarkably large number of fimbrial and nonfimbrial adhesins are present in Salmonella, and mediate biofilm formation and contact to host cells.
 Secreted proteins are also involved in host-cell invasion and intracellular proliferation, two hallmarks of Salmonella pathogenesis.
+Regulatory proteins such as IgaA are also involved in maintaining envelope integrity and modulating stress responses during pathogenesis.

 DNA repair capability

 Exposure of S. enterica to bile salts, such as sodium deoxycholate, induces the SOS DNA damage response indicating that in this organism bile salts cause DNA damage.
 Bile salt exposure is found to increase GC to AT transition mutations and also to induce genes of the OxyR and SoxRS regulons suggesting further that bile salts specifically cause oxidative DNA damage.
 Mutants of S. enterica that are defective in enzymes required for the process of base excision repair are sensitive to bile salts.
 This indicates that wild-type S. enterica uses base excision repair to remove DNA damages caused by the bile salts.
 The RecBCD enzyme which functions in recombinational repair of DNA is also required for bile salt resistance.